 The HEPAX module contains six tests that compare the value in the X register with a data register specified by the Y register.
-The contents of the Y register must be the address of an existent main memory data register (0 to 319, depending on SIZE), or a stack register (letters X, Y, Z, T or L).
+The contents of the Y register must be the address of an existent main memory data register (0-319, depending on SIZE), or a stack register (letters X, Y, Z, T, or L).
+The test functions also work on ALPHA data.